pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

+NOTE: Check from your Dockerfile or docker-compose.yml what is name of MongoDB container.
+It can be wekan-db, mongodb or something else.

 1) You can run Wekan on Docker locally like this on http://localhost:8080/ (or other port it you change 8080 in script):
 ```bash